Joseph G. Allen

-Joseph G. Allen is an American academic and public health expert.
-He is currently the director of the Healthy Buildings program at Harvard University's T. H. Chan School of Public Health, where he is also an associate professor.
+Joseph Gardner Allen is an American academic and public health expert who directs the Healthy Buildings program at the Harvard T. H. Chan School of Public Health, where he is also an associate professor.
 Much of Allen's work revolves around the emerging concept of healthy buildings and the impact of buildings and indoor air quality on human health.

 Early life and education

 Allen graduated from Boston College with a degree in biology, and from Boston University School of Public Health with a Master of Public Health degree (environmental health) and a Doctor of Science degree (exposure assessment, environmental epidemiology, biostatistics).

+Career

 Author

 Allen co-authored the book Healthy Buildings: How Indoor Spaces Can Make You Sick - or Keep You Well (Harvard Press), with John Macomber from Harvard Business School.
 The New York Times named the book a “Top 8 Book for Healthy Living,” and Fortune named it a book of the year.
 He has also written for The New York Times, The Washington Post, The Boston Globe, The Atlantic, and Harvard Business Review.